doozerdev/core/README.md

 ##Mongo Install

+`source .doozer_rc` from the root directory to load the MONGO_DB environment var

+If you want this to happen every time, move the .doozer_rc file to your home directory and add the following line to your .bashrc or .bash_profile

+    if [ -f ~/.doozer_rc ]; then . ~/.doozer_rc; fi

+This will load three values into your environment: `MONGOHQ_URL`, `FB_APP_ID`, `FB_APP_SECRET`.
+You don't need the first one to run locally, but you'll need the second two to authenticate to Facebook.

 ###Local Mongo
 If you want to run a local mongo instance (I suggest this for all dev work)

 run monogodb by creating /data/db in your root dir and running `mongod`

 ###Compose (hosted Mongo)
-`source .doozer_rc` from the root directory to load the MONGO_DB environment var

 In the config/mongo.yml file comment out the following lines.